a-n-t-h-o-n-y/CrabWise/README.md

 ## `assets.txt`

+This file does not have to be created manually, starting CrabWise for the first time, adding assets from the search bar, and saving will create this file.
+This file is overwritten each time 'Save Snapshot' is clicked.

-This is the the file your data is stored in, it has a simple enough format. `#` starts a comment, has to be on its own line.
+This is the file your data is stored in, it has a simple format. `#` starts a comment, has to be on its own line.
 Exchanges can be listed multiple times, the order listed is the order read into the program.
 Quantities are optional.
 Any number of whitespace is used a separator.
 Base currency is listed first, then the currency it is quoted in on the exchange.
 Stocks are listed with the literal 'Stocks' header.

 ```txt
 Coinbase: